 The Island of Gran Canaria is the third largest of the Canary Islands.
 It is one of the most popular destinations for European holidaymakers, particularly those looking for winter sunshine and alluring, attractive beaches.
-Beaches bring up images of warm seas and sand and lovely yellow sand dunes.
+Beaches bring up images of warm seas. sand, and lovely yellow sand dunes.
 Gran Canaria is also characterized by one of the most accessible dune landscapes on the face of the earth.

 This page describes the Maspalomas dunes, their appeal for tourists, and also their importance to the natural ecology of the region.

 The Town of Maspalomas

 Maspalomas is believed to have been named after Spanish soldier Rodrigo Mas de Palomar, who once lived here, or possibly Francisco Palomar, a close friend of Alonso Fernandez de Lugo, who was a very important figure in the early conquests of the Canary Islands.
 The name may be ancient, but modern Maspalomas is very much a product of the tourist phenomenon and consists of several resorts of somewhat differing character.
 To the east is Playa del Inglés, a mecca for European holidaymakers and a lively centre with plenty to do in the daytime and a good, vibrant nightlife.
 Whilst to the west is Meloneras, a rather quieter, more upmarket neighbourhood with more low-level developments and fewer skyscraper hotels.